Real Name: Richard "Dick" Grayson

 Robin was killed by shadow demons during the Crisis.

-Due to the Crisis on Infinite Earths, Batman's existence was erased from DC continuity.
+Due to the Crisis on Infinite Earths, Robin's existence was erased from DC continuity.

 Comments: Created by Bill Finger & Bob Kane.